Xamla/rosvita-documentation/source/Calibration_Part1.rst

       * e (Evaluate calibration) (optionally)

 * The order of this sequence is important, in particular don't forget to save the camera calibration by pressing 's' before starting the hand-eye calibration.

+.. note:: Note, that during the capturing process **linear movements** are performed between the taught capture poses.
+In particular, there is **no collision check**.
+Thus, it is highly recommended to **first move to the starting pose**, which is a comparatively slow movement, and to **watch** the whole **capturing process carefully**.

 .. note:: The output directory for your calibration data (image capturing and calibration results) will be ``/tmp/calibration/<date>_<time>/``.
 Thus, your calibration data will be saved only temporarily.
 To permanently save calibration results, move them into your project folder!